bezokurepo/models/README.md

 For German and any other files that exceed the github limit, email ian.gilmour@bezoku.ai for a copy.

 openVINO runners and related files are work in progress.
-If you cannot get a model to run using the tools provided, please contact us for support.
+If you cannot get a model to run using the tools provided (e.g. Apple Mac silicon and OS not supportred at present), please contact us for support.

 Minimum requirements for inference: torch>=2.0.0